nikita94-stack/saas_ticketing_dashboard/README.md

 ---

 ### 🚀 How to Use
-1. Download Power BI Desktop.
+1. Browse the screenshots included in this repository.
-2. Open the `.pbix` file (if provided).
+2. Refer to the README for explanations of metrics and insights.
-3. Explore visuals, slicers, and insights.
+3. Review the dashboard design, KPIs, and visuals.

 ---

 ### 📄 About
 This dashboard is designed to demonstrate **SaaS support analytics** and is part of my **data analytics portfolio**.